What patients and families need to know

 - Failure of outpatient therapy

 If you are unsure if a patient needs emergency care or admission, our team will help determine the best treatment plan for your patient.
 Direct admissions require your practice to obtain pre-authorization by payors.
-Our Bear Direct Case Manager can provide assistance, if needed.
+Email our Bear Direct Case Managers if you need assistance.

 Download Maryland Referral Pads